(Full time) 2019 start

 This law degree will allow you to learn about the law, both in the sense of ‘thinking like a lawyer’ and seeing law as a social institution, within two different legal systems.

 You’ll study key topics within law and the legal sector such as contract law and criminal law, as well as the broader context of the law and its relationship with society.
-At the same time, you’ll be introduced to the Spanish legal system and develop your language skills in preparation for your third year studying law at a university in Spain, Mexico, Chile or Argentina.
+At the same time, you’ll be introduced to the Spanish legal system and develop your language skills in preparation for your third year studying law at a Spanish university.

 Year 1